Fuzzy Heroes: Publication history

 Fuzzy Heroes is an 80-page perfect-bound softcover book designed by Christopher Clark, with illustrations by Jon Niccum, and published by Inner City Games Designs in 1992.
 The following year, Inner City published a sequel, Fuzzy Sooper Heroes.

 Reception

+Sean Holland reviewed Fuzzy Heroes in White Wolf #45 (July, 1994), rating it a 4 out of 5 for children, and 2 out of 5 for adults, and stated that "I gave Fuzzy Heroes a split value.
+The higher is for those of you who want (or have to) introduce children to the art of gaming.
+The other is for the rest of us who, while we might find the concept enjoyable, are unlikely to play the game more than once or twice."

 In the April 1995 edition of Dragon (Issue #216), Spike Jones called the book "the least expensive miniatures game you'll ever come across" since all the materials could be found in the average household.
 Jones found the rules "simple and quite readable (although the text does suffer from typo problems.)"
 He criticized the history of the FrolicHaven war as "filler".
 Nonetheless, Jones thought this game could be a good introduction to the principles of miniatures wargaming for novices, and even a good way for a grandparent or parent to share their love of miniatures combat with children.
 He concluded by giving the book an average rating of 4 out of 6, saying, "The Fuzzy Heroes game makes for a good, inexpensive, and fun game that 'can be enjoyed by the whole family' (as the book's back cover puts it)."